AndrewIndeche/WMA-coding-Challenge/README.md

 ### Break down into end to end tests

-Use (virtual) $ python3 manage.py test insta command to run tests
+Use (virtual) $ python3 manage.py test command to run tests

 ### And coding style tests